 Reports to parents should be provided on the same schedule used for all students.
 Progress should be reported with respect to all components of the program, and with reference to progress in relation to IEP goals.
 Reports should indicate the adaptations and modifications made to the student's educational program.
-All personnel directly involved in the ongoing educational program (e.g., classroom teacher, specialist teacher, speech- language pathologist) should report on student progress.
+All personnel directly involved in the ongoing educational program (e.g., classroom E.8 Physical Disabilities or Chronic Health Impairments teacher, specialist teacher, speech- language pathologist) should report on student progress.